robertpeteuil/sysis/README.md

 ### Execution:

-This is a command is executed simply by typing `sysis`
+The command is executed by typing `sysis`

 ```text
 USAGE: sysis [OPTIONS]